csc301-2023-fall/project-24-ontario-parks-T/readme.md

     }

 ### Matching Database to Models
-One specific thing about Django is that, the tables in database should be matched to the file `backend\ontario_audio_tour\AdminControl\models.py`.
+One specific thing about Django is that the tables in the database should be matched to the file `backend\ontario_audio_tour\AdminControl\models.py`.
 If you want to make any changes to the columns in the database, make sure you also change the corresponding attributes in `models.py`.

 ## Storage Place
-Currently, the storage space also uses servers from Microsoft Azure, and is not coupled with our source code.
-For later development, you can switch storage places to the one provided by Government of Ontario, and use the URL to the files when creating an audio.
-You can refer this process to [this section](#special-upload-audio-or-image-files).
+Currently, the storage space also uses servers from Microsoft Azure and is not coupled with our source code.
+For later development, you can switch storage places to the one provided by the Government of Ontario, and use the URL to the files when creating an audio.
+You can refer to this process in [this section](#special-upload-audio-or-image-files).

 ## Deployment and CI/CD Details
  * Our web application is deployed using the AWS Lightsail service on an EC2 instance.
 The application runs on a virtual machine and is accessible at [http://3.99.190.60:3000/admin/login](http://3.99.190.60:3000/admin/login).
  * We chose AWS Lightsail due to its suitability for small to medium-scale workloads and the availability of a free tier for testing deployment without incurring charges.
  * We have implemented a GitHub Actions workflow for continuous integration and continuous deployment (CI/CD).
 It is triggered when changes are pushed to the repository's main branch.
 Please remember to enable this workflow if you want continuous deployment.
-Below details this GitHub Actions workflow:
+Below are details of this GitHub Actions workflow:
-	 - It automates the build, tagging, and pushing of new Docker images (for both frontend and API) to the GitHub Container Registry.
+	 - It automates the build, tagging, and pushing of new Docker images (for both front end and API) to the GitHub Container Registry.
 	 - It automatically connects to the EC2 instance (ssh to the VM), pulls updated images and re-composes docker containers.
 	 - It restarts the Docker containers and runs the updated application on our VM.
 	 - Docker images are automatically updated to our GitHub Container Registry: ghcr.io/csc301-2023-fall/ontario-park-audio-api ghcr.io/csc301-2023-fall/ontario-park-audio-frontend
  * Since we have an entirely automated deployment process, it is easy to re-deploy this application.
 However, to change things, below are the instructions:
-	 - To modify the CI/CD pipeline (the whole auto-deployment process), visit the build-push-image.yml file under .github/workflows directory.
+	 - To modify the CI/CD pipeline (the whole auto-deployment process), visit the build-push-image.yml file under the .github/workflows directory.
-	 - To modify details of composing docker images, please visit the compose.yml under main directory, and the dockerfile in frontend and backend directory.
+	 - To modify details of composing docker images, please visit the compose.yml under the main directory, and the dockerfile in the frontend and backend directory.
 	 - To modify details on the deployment tool, below is the credential for our AWS Lightsail account:
 	> `https://lightsail.aws.amazon.com/ls/webapp/ca-central-1/instances/AWS_Ontario_Park/connect` <br>
 	> `jingyu.he@mail.utoronto.ca` <br>
 	> CSC301aa!
- * To access the EC2 VM to view container status and other things, directly open a virtual terminal on the above mentioned website, or SSH into the VM in terminal:
+ * To access the EC2 VM to view container status and other things, directly open a virtual terminal on the above-mentioned website, or SSH into the VM in the terminal:
 	1. Download the private key to your device
-	2. Open a terminal in the directory that contains the private key file and run the below lines:(in this case, LightsailDefaultKey-ca-central-1.pem is the name of key file)
+	2. Open a terminal in the directory that contains the private key file and run the below lines:(in this case, LightsailDefaultKey-ca-central-1.pem is the name of the key file)
 	```
 	echo LightsailDefaultKey-ca-central-1.pem > private_key && chmod 600 private_key
 	ssh -o StrictHostKeyChecking=no -i private_key ec2-user@3.99.190.60